 “The most important of all the instructions is, ‘Hear O Israel – the LORD our God is our only Lord – and you shall love the LORD your God with all your heart, with all your soul and with all your mind and with all your strength’ – this is the most important instruction.
 And the second is like it – ‘You shall love others as yourself.’
 There is no other instruction greater than these.”
 (Mark 12:29-31)These instructions were directly quoted from Moses' teachings, as evidenced in Deuteronomy 6:5 (to love God) and Leviticus 19:18 (love others).

-Creating false authority ignores the real glory of Jesus
+Does false authority ignore the glory of Jesus?

 Deception has been the goal of those who have tried to proclaim that Jesus is God in order to bolster their own authority and the authority of their institutions.
 This is false authority.
 To try to make Jesus out to be God Himself is to deny the loving relationship between Jesus and God, and the very existence of the Person that Jesus prayed to when he said: